chriskonnertz/RegEx/README.md

 $regEx->addAnd('http')->addAnd('s');
 ```

-Adds one ore more partial expressions to the overall regular expression and wrap them in an "optional" expression.
+Adds one ore more partial expressions to the overall regular expression and wraps them in an "optional" expression.
 The parts of this expression may or may not exist in the tested string.

 Example of the resulting regex string: `https(s)?`

 Examples of matching strings: `http`, `https`

+> This method uses the `OptionEx` expression class.

 ### addRepetition